-5. Does you platform have the functionality to integrate with other technology such as ATS providers?
+5. Does your platform have the functionality to integrate with other technology, such as ATS providers?
 What ATS integrations do you have?

 6. Is the platform easy to use?
-Or do the users require training?
+How much training do users need?

 7. What measures have been taken to ensure that candidates cannot fake their responses?

 Look for built-in response validity indicators or mechanisms that detect response distortion, ensuring the integrity of the assessment results.